ENGLISH CURRICULUM STATEMENT

 • Where children have received additional adult support or rapid Interventions this will be clearly indicated.

 • Evidence of children self-assessing their progress against targets.
-Child friendly targets (linked to National Curriculum expectations) are found at the front of each book.

 • End of unit reflections.